 Options to increase your retirement benefits

-If you’re an active member of either the NHS Superannuation Scheme or the NHS Pension Scheme (Scotland) 2015, there are a number of options available to help you increase the amount of benefits you’ll receive when you retire.
+If you’re an active member of the Teachers Pension Scheme (Scotland) 2015, there are a number of options available to help you increase the amount of benefits you’ll receive when you retire.

 Additional Pension is an amount of extra annual pension that can be bought when you’re in employment and contributing to the scheme.
-To qualify, you also have to be below your normal pension age.
-This will either be your normal pension age set by your scheme or State Pension age and you can’t be absent from work due to ill health*.
+To qualify, you have to be below your normal pension age and you can’t be absent from work due to ill health.
 Any additional pension purchased is payable on retirement in addition to the other benefits you’ve accrued in your scheme.

-Additional Pension can be bought in multiples of £250 up to a maximum of £5000 for the NHS 1995 and 2008 sections or £6750 for the NHS 2015 scheme.
-You can pay for it either as a single lump sum or through additional monthly contributions over a period of between one and 20 years.
+Additional Pension can be bought in multiples of £250 of annual pension, up to a maximum of £7,000.
+You can pay for it either as a single lump sum or through additional monthly contributions over a period of 1 to 20 years.